Thursday, September 9, 2010

 Making a bad day worse, Blaine later attended a fund-raising banquet at Delmonico’s, giving credence to the claim that the Republicans only cared about the rich.
 The next day a cartoon titled “The Royal Feast of Belshazzar Blaine and the Money Kings” appeared on the front page of the New York World.1 The cartoon, which was an analogy to the biblical feast of King Balthazar, showed Blaine and his wealthy companions dining on political spoils while a poor family in the foreground begged for table scraps.

 The political handbill shown below was probably distributed soon after the banquet.
-On the front, it shows a fictitious menu, along with some of the names of the “millionaire monopolists” like financiers John Jacob Astor and Jay Gould who attended the dinner.
-On the back, there is a political tract that ends with the exhortation: “Working men, when you eat your frugal meals, think of Blaine’s Fifty Dollar Dinners…” (Fifty dollars included the campaign contribution; the actual cost of the dinner was about twelve dollars per person.)
+It contains a fictitious menu and the names of the “millionaire monopolists” like financiers John Jacob Astor and Jay Gould who attended the dinner.
+On the back of the card, a political tract ends with the exhortation, “Working men, when you eat your frugal meals, think of Blaine’s Fifty Dollar Dinners…” (Fifty dollars included the campaign contribution; the actual cost of the dinner was about twelve dollars per person.)

 Most of the dishes on the political handbill were not served at the banquet.
-For example, there was no dish called consommé à la Dumas at Delmonico's.
-Charles Ranhofer, its long time chef, admired the famous French author and named a chicken dish after him, but not a consommé.
-(Ranhofer did name one of his consommés after the French novelist Balzac.)
-Some of the other dishes like saumon à la Kennebec and kingfish à la Navarinare are equally fanciful.
+Some of the dishes, such kingfish à la Navarinare and consommé à la Dumas, are fanciful.
+Delmonico's venerable executive chef, Charles Ranhofer, admired the French novelist Alexandre Dumas and named a chicken dish after him, but not a consommé.
+(Ranhofer did name one of his consommés after the French novelist Honoré de Balzac.)

-On the following day, the New York Times reported the dishes on the menu, the names of the two hundred guests, and the transcripts of the speeches.
-Since the details of the event were soon made public, it seems probable that the handbills were printed in advance.
-Ironically, the refined dishes on the real menu (in the New York Public Library) are more costly than the fictitious ones on the political flyer.
+The next day, the New York Times reported the actual dishes on the menu, the names of the two hundred guests, and the transcripts of the speeches.
+Since the details of the event were quickly made public, it seems probable that the handbill was printed in advance.
+Ironically, the dishes on the actual menu below, which resides in the New York Public Library, are more costly than the fictitious ones on the political flyer.

 Three vegetables on the above menu also appeared on the handbill—petits pois Français (buttered green peas), harticots verts (string beans), and tomates à la Trévise (stuffed-baked tomatoes).
 These seasonal dishes were served at other banquets during the month, reflecting a modest attempt to make the handbill credible.2

 Of course, it comes as no great surprise that campaign literature can be factually inaccurate.
-However, the political operatives did not need to know all of the intricacies of Delmonico’s fine cuisine to make their point.
-They understood that food is a powerful symbol of wealth and class, and it that sense, things have not changed much over the last 125 years.
-It is still a good idea for politicians on the campaign trail to eat at a local diner, rather than be seen in the company of Wall Street bankers at an expensive restaurant, especially when there are only a few days to go before the election.
+However, the political operatives did not need to understand all the intricacies of Delmonico’s fine cuisine to make their point.
+They recognized that food is a powerful symbol of wealth and class, and in that sense, not much has changed over the last 125 years.
+Politicians still find it advantageous to visit local diners on the campaign trail, rather than be seen dining with Wall Street bankers at an expensive restaurant—especially in the final days before an election.

-The political damage caused by the banquet in 1884 was too great to be reversed.
-In the end, the trade card was correct in predicting that New York would be the “pivotal state.”
-Blaine lost the Empire State by 1,047 votes (of the 1,167,003 votes cast) and thus the national election.
-On November 4, Grover Cleveland became the first Democrat to be elected president after the Civil War, prompting his supporters to add a rejoinder to the taunting campaign slogan: “Ma, ma, where’s my pa?
+The political damage caused by the banquet in 1884 was too great to reverse.
+In the end, the trade card was correct in predicting that New York would be the pivotal state.
+Blaine lost the Empire State by just 1,047 votes (out of 1,167,003 cast), and with it, the national election.
+On November 4, Grover Cleveland became the first Democrat to be elected president after the Civil War, prompting his supporters to add a rejoinder to the taunting campaign slogan: "Ma, ma, where's my pa?
 Gone to the White House, ha ha ha!"

 Notes